Skip to main content

 </template>

-Server-side (API Routes)
+Server-Side (API Routes)

-Send emails from your server API routes:
+Send emails from Nitro server routes:

-// server/api/send-welcome.post.ts
+server/api/send-welcome.post.ts

 import { sendEmail } from '#imports'